UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

         or
         :console:`/home/alex/test`

 depending on the location you started from.
-You can go *up* a level, that is to exit the :console:`test`, by entering
+You can go *up* a level, that is to exit the :console:`test` folder, by entering

 .. tab-set::
     :sync-group: os